mccurcio/mccurcio/README.md

 Integrating the tools R, Python & Data Science to understand the changing business environment we inhabit.

-Coming from start-ups & large companies, I apply business intelligence & a customer-facing skillset to make positive results
+I have worked in start-ups & large companies, I apply business intelligence & a customer-facing skillset to make positive results

 - I can be reached at: *matt . curcio . ri @ gmail . com*